transistorgit/dbus-solis-s5-pvinverter/README.md

-#todo
-cleanup
-readme

-pip3 install minimalmodbus
-add service line to /data/conf/serial-starter.d service solis_s5 dbus-solis-s5-pvinverter
-append our service to default alias: alias default gps:vedirect:sbattery:solis_s5

-# dbus-fronius-smartmeter Service
+# dbus-solis-s5-pvinverter Service

+based on the project https://github.com/victronenergy/dbus-fronius

-### Purpose
+## Purpose

 This service is meant to be run on a raspberry Pi with Venus OS from Victron.

-The Python script cyclically reads data from the Fronius SmartMeter via the Fronius REST API and publishes information on the dbus, using the service name com.victronenergy.grid.
-This makes the Venus OS work as if you had a physical Victron Grid Meter installed.
+The Python script cyclically reads data from the Solis S5 PV Inverter via Modbus RTU and publishes information on the dbus, using the service name com.victronenergy.pvinverter.solis-s5.
+The measured values are shown in the Remote Console and can be used by Node Red.

-### Configuration

-In the Python file, you should put the IP of your Fronius device that hosts the REST API.
-In my setup, it is the IP of the Fronius Symo, which gets the data from the Fronius Smart Metervia the RS485 connection between them.

-### Installation
+## Installation

+0. install pip:

+   `opkg update`

+   `opkg install python3-pip`

+   then install pip3:

+   `pip3 install minimalmodbus`

-1. Copy the files to the /data folder on your venus:
+1. Clone the repo or copy the files to the folder `/data/etc/dbus-solis-s5-pvinverter`

-   - /data/dbus-fronius-smartmeter/dbus-fronius-smartmeter.py
-   - /data/dbus-fronius-smartmeter/kill_me.sh
-   - /data/dbus-fronius-smartmeter/service/run

-2. Set permissions for files:
+2. Set permissions for py and .sh files if not yet executable:

+   `chmod +x /data/etc/dbus-solis-s5-pvinverter/service/run`

-   `chmod 755 /data/dbus-fronius-smartmeter/service/run`
+   `chmod +x /data/etc/dbus-solis-s5-pvinverter/*.sh`

-   `chmod 744 /data/dbus-fronius-smartmeter/kill_me.sh`
+   `chmod +x /data/etc/dbus-solis-s5-pvinverter/*.py`

-3. Get two files from the [velib_python](https://github.com/victronenergy/velib_python) and install them on your venus:

-   - /data/dbus-fronius-smartmeter/vedbus.py
-   - /data/dbus-fronius-smartmeter/ve_utils.py

-4. Add a symlink to the file /data/rc.local:

-   `ln -s /data/dbus-fronius-smartmeter/service /service/dbus-fronius-smartmeter`

-   Or if that file does not exist yet, store the file rc.local from this service on your Raspberry Pi as /data/rc.local .
-   You can then create the symlink by just running rc.local:

-   `rc.local`
+3. add service line to `/data/conf/serial-starter.d`:

+   `service solis_s5 dbus-solis-s5-pvinverter`

+   also append our service short name "solis_s5" to default alias (append it like this):

+   `alias default gps:vedirect:sbattery:solis_s5`

+4. run `./install.sh`

    The daemon-tools should automatically start this service within seconds.

-### Debugging
+## Debugging

+### Check if its running
 You can check the status of the service with svstat:

-`svstat /service/dbus-fronius-smartmeter`
+`svstat /service/dbus-solis-s5-pvinverter.ttyUSB0`

+try different USB Ports like ttyUSB1 as the service may use another one

 It will show something like this:

-`/service/dbus-fronius-smartmeter: up (pid 10078) 325 seconds`
+`/service/dbus-solis-s5-pvinverter: up (pid 10078) 325 seconds`

 If the number of seconds is always 0 or 1 or any other small number, it means that the service crashes and gets restarted all the time.

+### Analysing
 When you think that the script crashes, start it directly from the command line:

-`python /data/dbus-fronius-smartmeter/dbus-fronius-smartmeter.py`
+`python /data/etc/dbus-solis-s5-pvinverter/dbus-solis-s5-pvinverter.py`

 and see if it throws any error messages.

-If the script stops with the message

-`dbus.exceptions.NameExistsException: Bus name already exists: com.victronenergy.grid"`

-it means that the service is still running or another service is using that bus name.
+The logs can be checked here; `/var/log/dbus-solis-s5-pvinverter.ttyUSBx`

-#### Restart the script
+### Restart the script

 If you want to restart the script, for example after changing it, just run the following command:

-`/data/dbus-fronius-smartmeter/kill_me.sh`
+`/data/etc/dbus-solis-s5-pvinverter/kill_me.sh`

 The daemon-tools will restart the scriptwithin a few seconds.

-### Hardware
+## Hardware

 In my installation at home, I am using the following Hardware:

-- Fronius Symo - PV Grid Tied Inverter (three phases)
-- Fronius Smart Meter 63A-3 - (three phases)
+- Solis S5 6kW tri phase PV inverter
+- Voltwerk VS5 5kW single phase (old one, not yet connected)
-- Victron MultiPlus-II - Battery Inverter (single phase)
+- Victron MultiPlus-II 3kW - Battery Inverter (single phase)
 - Raspberry Pi 3B+ - For running Venus OS
-- Pylontech US2000 Plus - LiFePO Battery
+- 2 DIY LiFePO4 Batteries with Daly Smart BMS, connected with dbus-serialbattery
+- currently dbus-AggragateBatteries to gather the Daly data
+- SmartShunt